 The larger technology companies are used to looking at these kinds of cross-jurisdictional issues and have generally taken the appropriate steps well in advance of the 25th May.

 However, in our experience there are a raft of smaller, but still substantial, businesses based in the US and elsewhere who will be caught by the extra-territorial reach of GDPR, but who haven’t to date had the knowledge or resources to put in place a compliance regime.

 Whilst the 25th May will come and go, the importance of complying with the GDPR has not diminished, and indeed the likelihood of enforcement action and penalties by supervisory authorities will only increase as time goes on and any informal latitude which might be given initially falls away.

 As such, it is critical that any non-EU business who are carrying out this kind of processing look at undertaking a data protection audit and the GDPR compliance exercise without delay.

-With our background of advising a wide range of UK based companies on the GDPR compliance, and our international reach via our membership of the Alliott Group, Ellisons is ideally placed to assist with this, please contact Seamus Clifford and Jon Bloor for further information.
+With our background of advising a wide range of UK based companies on the GDPR compliance, and our international reach via our membership of the Alliott Group, Ellisons is ideally placed to assist with this, for more information, contact our Corporate and Commercial team.